rackerlabs/rackspace-how-to/content/cloud-servers/mount-a-partition-and-chroot-into-your-primary-file-system-from-rescue-mode.md

 product_url: cloud-servers
 ---

-This article shows you how to mount a partition and chroot into your primary file system from Rescue Mode.
+This article shows you how to mount a partition and use chroot to access your primary file system from rescue mode.

-### Begin an investigation of a server in Rescue Mode
+### Begin an investigation of a server in rescue mode

-Use the following steps to begin an investigation of a server in Rescue Mode:
+Use the following steps to begin an investigation of a server in rescue mode:

 1. Determine what your main partition is by running the following command:

        fdisk -l

-   **Note**: Depending on the version of the base image that you have built from, the partition is either sdb1 (Xen Classic) or xvdb1 (Xen Server).
+   **Note**: Depending on the version of the base image that you have built from, the partition is either `sdb1` (Xen&reg; Classic) or `xvdb1` (XenServer&reg;).
-   (With `fdisk -l` choose the largest partition).
-This article assumes that you are using Xen Server.
+   With `fdisk -l`, choose the largest partition.
+This article assumes that you are using XenServer.

 2. Mount the partition by running the following command, replacing `xvdb1` if
    necessary: